Lucas-Quiroga/clothing-e-commerce-with-react-by-quiroga-lucas/README.md

 ## Acknowledgments 🎁

-my thanks to all the coder-house team, the teacher and tutors and the coordinator for making this experience fun and enjoyable, and for being part of my professional career and my development as a programmer.
+My thanks to all the coder-house team, the teacher and tutors and the coordinator for making this experience fun and enjoyable, and for being part of my professional career and my development as a programmer.